gargsaar/singlepage_website_ni/_posts/2019-09-04-i-made-a-mistake-i-am-sorry.markdown

 In a cute voice she said, "Papa, happy birthday."

-Chocked, he replied, "Happy birthday to you too, Samira."
+Chocked, he couldn't reply.

-Tina took the phone back in a flash.
-"Rahul, it's getting dark here, we need to go."
+Tina took the phone back.
+"Goodbye Rahul, we need to go."

 Soaked in love, he didn’t want the call to end.
 Quickly, he asked, "how is Samira?"